FullerIT/FITImagingTools/README.md

 # FITImagingTools
 ## Warnings
 This script will maintain BIOS or UEFI partition types, but destination cloned systems will only get the OS written to them, any Dell partitions, acronis, etc will be wiped from destination devices.
+Yes, this is a cobbled together mess of scripts developed since early Windows 10 era.
+This very much follows, if it isn't broke, I didn't fix it.

 ## Tools for creating Windows 10 images
 Pre-requisites: